- 8,200 m2 leasable retail spaces

 - Built on two floors, the centre will offer excellent daily consumer goods services.

-- The centre is planned to be completed in autumn 2018.
+- The centre is planned to be completed in November 2018.

 A shopping centre with services for all everyday needs

-The shopping centre will have 8,000 m2 of commercial premises available for lease.
-The premises will be ideal for two supermarket-sized stores and a diverse array of small specialty stores, and private and public services.
+The shopping centre will have over 8,000 m2 of commercial premises available for lease.
+Grocery stores K-Supermarket and S-Market will be located in the centre and a wide range of small specialty stores as well as private and public services such as a city library, gym and pharmacy.

 Visible and central location